What to Do in Patong Beach?

 Yes, mentioning the beach is a bit obvious, but despite the occasional bad press, the beach of Patong is what attracted the first tourists.
 And indeed, Patong has a beautiful beach with white sand and blue water during high season.
 There are a few restaurants on the beach as well.
 Of course, in the central area, it can be crowded and noisy with too many jet skis and parasailing boats, but not always.
 People often make a final judgement based on a single bad experience.
 The north part of the beach is quieter, and the water is very clear.
 If you come during low season, you might be surprised how quiet it can be.
 So if you picked Patong for your holidays because you want to have everything accessible, you would definitely enjoy the beach.

 Patong has become a full-scale shopping hub, and there is something for every budget and every type of shopper.
 Street shopping is usually where you’ll buy silly stuff; night markets are suitable for cheap clothing and knock-off brands.
 Shopping malls sell a mix of real brands, electronic goods, souvenirs and everything in between.
-There are now two large shopping malls in Patong: Jungceylon and Central Patong, so whatever you need, it is probably there.
 Jungceylon is a lot more than just shopping.
 It’s full of restaurants and fun things to do, so whenever it rains or gets too hot, it’s a great place to spend some time.

 Parasailing is available all year round all along the beach of Patong.
 Here you take off and land directly from the beach and surprisingly, a beach boy will climb in the rope above you for the duration of the (short) flight.
 It doesn’t look very safe, and as the setting is elementary, accidents are not unheard of, but it has been going on for decades.
 Parasailing in Phuket costs 1,200 baht for a child and 1,500 baht for an adult.